SparebankenVest/ingress2acmebotreflector/README.md

 // TODO(user): Add detailed information on how you would like others to contribute to this project

+## Local development

+1. Start your local Kind cluster to enable easy local development, set correct kubectx
+2. populate the ENV variables needed
+    1. API_SCOPE -> Defined API scope set up for the API access needed in the keyvault acmebot REST API
+    2. DOMAINS -> What domains should the reconciler reconcile?
+    3. AZURE_AD_CLIENT_ID -> Azure Client ID of the cluster the app runs in
+    4. BACKEND -> URL for the keyvault acmebot REST API

 ### How it works

 This project aims to follow the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).